Garden Grants for Schools, Communities, and NonProfits

-There are so many garden grants available in the United States to support a local school, community, and non-profit gardening projects.
-We regularly update this page and can provide helpful information when applying for public or private grants.
-Please refer to the links below and contact us with any questions.
+There are many garden grants available in the United States to support local school, community, and nonprofit gardening projects.
+Please visit the links below for grant information.

 Growing Spaces also offers annual grants and is proud to announce our new grant program for 2024.